pmppiyas/pmppiyas/README.md

 ---

 ### 💻 About Me

-🔹 **Full-Stack Developer** skilled in **Typescript, React, Next.js, Nest.js, Node.js, Express, and MongoDB, Mongoose, PostgreSQL, Prisma**
-🔹 Confident, flexible, and productive – focused on clean code & performance
-🔹 Passionate about learning, collaboration, and building innovative applications 🚀
+**Full-Stack Developer & AI Enthusiast** skilled in **TypeScript, React, Next.js, NestJS, Node.js, Express, MongoDB, PostgreSQL, Prisma, and LangChain**.
+I am passionate about building scalable web applications and AI-powered solutions such as RAG systems and chatbots.
+My focus is on writing clean code, ensuring performance, and solving real-world problems.
+I am continuously learning and exploring modern backend and AI technologies to improve my skills.

 ---

 ### 🚀 Current Activities
+🔹 Learning **LangChain, AI, and Retrieval-Augmented Generation (RAG)**
-🔹 Exploring **Nest.js** and advanced backend development
+🔹 Exploring **AWS cloud services and deployment workflows**
-🔹 Working on a **School Management Software** with dynamic content
+🔹 Working on a **School Management System** and an **AI-driven social media platform with scalable architecture** 🔹 Improving skills in **backend system design and production-level applications**
-🔹 Contributing to **open-source projects** and improving my problem-solving skills
-🔹 Learning **DevOps tools** like Docker and CI/CD for deployment

 ---